chaseconey/let-me-in/README.md

 npx @chaseconey/let-me-in
 ```

-This will prompt you through all of your clusters, services, tasks, and containers to give you the appropriate destination.
+This will prompt you through your clusters, services, tasks, and containers to give you the appropriate destination.

 ### Example Usage